8

 Scott Amenta, ex-CoS @ Spring

-Most Chiefs of Staff are hired internally.
+Most chiefs of staff are hired internally.
 If you are managing other people, don't be afraid to take more responsibility and try to take on a leadership role.
-The more experience you have serving in senior-level roles, the better a Chief of Staff you will be.
+The more experience you have working in senior-level roles, the better you'll be in a chief of staff position.

 1. Get stuff done